Stuart6557/cse15l-lab-reports/Lab1Report1/LABREPORT1.md

 * The `pwd` command prints the working directory.
 * The `cat` command prints the content from one or more files.
-* The `ls` command lists files and folders.
+* The `ls` command lists files and subdirectories in the current directory.
 You can add arguments like `-a`, which will list all the hidden ones as well.

 <br>